arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Receiving Messages ####

-In the previous task, you instantiate a **TopicClient** in order to send messages to a topic.
+In the previous task, you instantiated a **TopicClient** in order to send messages to a topic.
 In this task you will learn how to use the **SubscriptionClient** to receive messages from a subscription and explore the properties inside the received message.

 1. If not already opened, open the **HomeController.cs** file under the **Controllers** folder in the **UsingTopics** project.